Weiskittel family: Anton Weiskittel Jr.

 After his father's death, Anton Weiskittel Jr. took charge of the company, and his brother, Harry C. Weiskittel, later joined the firm.
 Around 1898, the company began constructing a new plant in Highlandtown (4500 E. Lombard St).
-By 1910, a new sales building was opened at the Highlandtown plant, which covered over 10 acres, and the original Fells Point location was closed.
+By 1910, the plant had expanded to over 10 acres, and the original Fells Point location was closed.

 Around 1910, A. Weiskittel & Son Co. was charged in a federal antitrust lawsuit.
 The company was colluding with a group of similar manufacturers, known as the "Bathtub Trust", which the government sued for restraint of trade such as price fixing etc. The nation-wide suit against dozens of companies started in Baltimore, and in November 1911, the U.S. Circuit Court ordered the trust to be dissolved.
 A subsequent criminal case was brought in Detroit, and in February 1913, Anton Weiskittel Jr., was found guilty of criminal conspiracy to restrain trade.

 By the 1920s, it had become the largest stove manufacturer in Baltimore with over 600 employees.
 The company was at its peak when Anton Weiskittel Jr. died suddenly on February 6, 1925.
 His brother Harry C. Weiskittel took over the company.